Unified cable access

 - Nokia Gainspeed Video Engine.
 The Video Engine sits with the legacy video infrastructure, converts the legacy video to Ethernet and provides digital combining and distribution.
 The Video Engine supports both analog and digital video, as well as set top box out of band (STB OOB) signals, maintaining legacy video services as the network is migrated to IP.

 - Nokia Gainspeed Access Node SC-2D.
-The Access Node provides the last mile connection over coax or fiber.
-The SC-2D supports coax access, providing RF transcoding and full-spectrum DOCSIS 3.0 and DOCSIS 3.1.
+The Access Node SC-2D provides the last mile connection from the fiber trunk to coax.
+The SC-2D provides RF transcoding and support for full-spectrum DOCSIS 3.0 and DOCSIS 3.1.

 Nokia is the world leader in fixed access technologies.
 We have 20+ years of broadband experience, and our equipment powers some of the most advanced fiber networks in the world.
 Our solutions align with the major challenges facing cable networks today and allow cable operators to evolve services to leverage the cloud-enabled broadband networks of tomorrow.
 Our field proven and award-winning solutions serve hundreds of cable and telecom operators around the world